v2sCollections/City-of-Dreams/City of Dreams 4k Graphics Pack/City of Dreams 4kGraphics Pack README.md

 1. What Is Included❓
 2. Read before installing❗
-3. Warnings❗
-4. Installation.
+3. Installation.
-5. Troubleshooting.
+4. Troubleshooting.
-6. Mod Settings and Overview.
+5. Mod Settings and Overview.
-7. Permissions.
+6. Permissions.
-8. Support The Curators and Modders.
+7. Support The Curators and Modders.

 ![img](https://i.imgur.com/wAJUpeU.png)